Telefonica/check-license-compliance/README.md

 In the configuration, there are options enabling to define the list of modules to check or to exclude from the check (`[system]/modules` and `[system]/excludeModules`).
 A module can be defined in two ways:

 1. A module and version string, like `express@4.17.1`.
+In this case, only the specific version will be included or excluded.
+2. A module name as string, like `express`.
+In this case, all versions of the module will be included or excluded.
-2. An object with some of the following properties.
+3. An object with some of the following properties.
 You have to provide at least one of the properties `name` or `nameMatch`.
 If no version is provided, the module will be included or excluded regardless of the version.
     * `name`: The module name.
     * `nameMatch`: A regex pattern to match the module name.
 When defined, the `name` property will be ignored.
     * `version`: The module version.
     * `versionMatch`: A regex pattern to match the module version.
 When defined, the `version` and `semver` properties will be ignored.
     * `semver`: The module version, defined using [semver expressions](https://semver.org/).
 This is useful when you want to include or exclude only a range of versions of a module, for example.
 The `version` property will be ignored when this property is defined.
 NOTE:
         * It will include ox exclude the versions that satisfy the expression.
 Note that, in case the dependency version is expressed using a semver expression in the project in systems supporting it (NPM), the action will resolve the version to the minimum version that satisfies it.
 So, it will compare the minimum version that satisfies the expression in the dependency with the expression in the configuration.
 If the dependency version is lower, it will be included (`modules` option) or excluded (`excludeModules` option) from the check.
+    * `ignore`: Boolean value to completely ignore the module and its dependencies.
+If set to `true`, the module will be completely ignored.
+Neither the information about the module nor its dependencies will be retrieved from the [deps.dev API](https://deps.dev/).
+This is useful when you want to exclude a module and its dependencies from the check, or for local private packages in monorepos.
+This property has only sense in the `excludeModules` option.
+Default is `false`.

 Examples: